raygun101/MarkupKit/README.md

 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.

 ## LMViewBuilder
 `LMViewBuilder` is the class that is actually responsible for loading a MarkupKit document.
-It defines the following class method, which, given a document name, owner, and optional root view, returns a deserialized view hierarchy:
+It provides the following class method, which, given a document name, owner, and optional root view, deserializes a view hierarchy from markup:

     + (UIView *)viewWithName:(NSString *)name owner:(nullable id)owner root:(nullable UIView *)root;

 The `name` parameter represents the name of the view to load.
-It is the file name of the XML document containing the view, minus the _.xml_ extension.
+It is the file name of the XML document containing the view declaration, minus the _.xml_ extension.

 The `owner` parameter represents the view's owner.
-It is often an instance of `UIViewController`, but this is not required.
+It is often an instance of `UIViewController`, but this is not strictly required.
 For example, custom table view cell classes often specify themselves as the owner.

 If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class; for example, _LoginView~horizontal.xml_.
 Size classes are named as follows: